jjhesk/json-api-auth/README.md

 ## Wordpress JSON API Auth Controller

-Authentication add-on controller for the Wordpress JSON API plugin utilizing the Wordpress cookie validation and generation.
+Authentication add-on controller for the Wordpress JSON API plugin utilizing the Wordpress
+1. cookie validation
+2. cookie generation
+and additionally supporting for
+3. custom token validation
+4. custom token generation

 As a part of JSON API plugin from http://wordpress.org/plugins/json-api/ as the dependency.